SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

       -
         type: paragraph
         attrs:
-          textAlign: left
           class: lead
         content:
           -
             type: text
             text: "We want to make organizing a group as easy as possible so that you can make the most out of your—and your group's—MBLGTACC experience.
-Our student group toolkit and checklist bring you all the key logistical information you need to get from your community to Columbus this October."
+Our attendee toolkit and checklist bring you all the key logistical information you need to get from your community to Lexington this November."
       -
         type: set
         attrs: